-Table 1 - Survey Respondent Identified Priority Locations for Active Transportation Improvements
+Figure 19 - Survey Respondent Identified Priority Locations for Active Transportation Improvements

-4.2.6 RESPONDENT IDENTIFIED LOCATIONS OF CONCERN
+4.2.6 SURVEY RESPONDENT IDENTIFIED AREAS OF CONCERN

-The final question asked respondents "Are there any other locations where you have transportation concerns?" and provided an interactive map for survey respondents to use to identify any other locations (outside of the 6 locations previously identified in survey question #5 above) that they felt needed improvement.
-27 additional locations of concern were identified by survey respondents using the interactive map, and a map of these respondents identified locations can be found below:
+Question 6 asked respondents "Are there any other locations where you have transportation concerns?" and provided an interactive map for survey respondents to use to identify any other locations (outside of the 7 locations previously identified in survey question #5 above) that they felt needed improvement.
+32 additional locations were identified using the interactive map, and a map of these locations (as well as comments for locations when provided) can be found below.